The PhD programme at SOM

 A PhD degree is the highest qualification offered by the School.
 It is completed by thesis and restricted to areas where appropriate supervision is available.

-The PhD consists of an individual course of supervised research that involves a substantial commitment from the candidate, supervisor(s), and the University which extends over some years; i.e., a minimum period of 36 months full-time registration or equivalent.
+The PhD consists of an individual course of supervised research that involves a substantial commitment from the candidate, supervisor(s), and the University which extends over some years—that is, a minimum period of 36 months full-time registration or equivalent.

 The School of Management (SoM) has an active PhD programme, with students currently completing doctoral theses.
 Areas of research excellence in the SoM include: